petrj/PhotoUpload/README.md

   `PhotoUpload.exe --info --json`

-    - for showing allGoogle account informations in json format
+    - for showing all Google account informations in json format

   `PhotoUpload.exe --help`

-    - for showing this help and exit
+    - for showing help and exit

 - Already uploaded directories are stored in journal.json